zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aro/aro_postgresql_hyperscale_arm_template/_index.md

 ---
 type: docs
-title: "Data Controller ARM Template"
+title: "PostgreSQL Hyperscale ARM Template"
-linkTitle: "Data Controller ARM Template"
+linkTitle: "PostgreSQL Hyperscale ARM Template"
-weight: 1
+weight: 3
 description: >
 ---

-## Deploy a vanilla Azure Arc Data Controller in a directly connected mode on ARO using an ARM Template
+## Deploy Azure PostgreSQL Hyperscale in directly connected mode on ARO using an ARM Template

-The following README will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc-enabled data services](https://docs.microsoft.com/azure/azure-arc/data/overview) deployed on [Azure Red Hat OpenShift (ARO)](https://docs.microsoft.com/azure/openshift/intro-openshift) cluster using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
+The following README will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc-enabled data services](https://docs.microsoft.com/azure/azure-arc/data/overview) and [PostgreSQL Hyperscale](https://docs.microsoft.com/azure/azure-arc/data/what-is-azure-arc-enabled-postgres-hyperscale) deployed on [Azure Red Hat OpenShift (ARO)](https://docs.microsoft.com/azure/openshift/intro-openshift) cluster using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).

-By the end of this guide, you will have an ARO cluster deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services:
+By the end of this guide, you will have an ARO cluster deployed with an Azure Arc Data Controller, PostgreSQL Hyperscale instance, and a Microsoft Windows Server 2022 (Datacenter) Azure client VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled data services:

 > **NOTE: Currently, Azure Arc-enabled PostgreSQL Hyperscale is in [public preview](https://docs.microsoft.com/azure/azure-arc/data/release-notes)**.